Grauenwolf/BrimstoneMissions/DocumentationDocNet/Allies.md

 * May not use Grit
 * May not draw Loot cards
 * May not Explore (Look through doors or Scavenge)
-* Does not participate in radom skill checks from encounters
+* Does not participate in random skill checks from encounters
 * Limited carrying capacity
 * Limit 8 models on board at one time (Heroes + Advanced Allies)
 * Cannot be KO'd, are killed/out-of-action for remainder of mission instead.